Neuropsychological and Educational Assessments

 • Visual-spatial abilities

-Assessment also includes exploring socio-emotional development and behavioural functioning, often using questionnaires or interviews with parents, teachers, or the young person themselves.
+Assessment explores socio-emotional development and behavioural functioning, often using questionnaires or interviews with parents, teachers, and the young person themselves.

-We often work closely with schools, healthcare providers, and families to ensure that recommendations are effectively implemented, and we can support ongoing monitoring or intervention if needed.
+We often work closely with schools, healthcare providers, and families to ensure that recommendations are effectively implemented, with ongoing monitoring and intervention support available as needed.

 Assessment Fees and Rebates